BP-WG/bp-node/README.md

 The node daemon has the following components:

+- **Broker**, integrating all services and managing their communications;
 - **RPC**: reactor-based thread managing incoming client connections, notifying them about changes to the subscribed information;
 - **Persistence**, an embedded ReDB database;
 - **Block importer**: a client connecting an integration service (see below) to bitcoin blockchain provider (Bitcoin Core, other Bitcoin nodes or indexers) receiving downloaded and new blocks and adding them into the database;
-- **Query worker pool**, running queries for the client subscriptions in the database.
+- **Query workers**, thread pool running queries for the client subscriptions in the database.

 In order to operate one also needs to provide a node with an interface to bitcoin blocks integrating it with either Bitcoin Core, or any other node or indexer.